-- Organization – storing all digital assets in one place, so they can be easily accessed by everyone who needs them
+- Organization – storing all digital assets in one place for easy accessibility by anyone who needs them.

-- Discoverability – making digital assets easier to find and use through advanced search and (AI-powered) tagging
+- Discoverability – making digital assets easier to find and use through advanced search and (AI-driven) tagging.

-- Deployment – downloading or embedding digital assets in the exact file format (rendition) for different media and platforms
+- Deployment – downloading or delivering digital assets in the exact file format (display) for various media and platforms.

-- Secure sharing – removing risk and complexity from co-production by providing secure sharing options with internal and external stakeholders
+- Secure sharing – mitigating risks and complexity of co-production by providing secure sharing options with internal and external stakeholders.

-- Access control – ensuring only people with the right permissions can access digital assets – protecting embargoed or commercial-sensitive assets
+- Access control – ensuring that only individuals with the proper permissions have access to digital assets, protecting embargoes or commercially sensitive assets.

-- ntegrations – making digital assets accessible from within other applications – and enabling the DAM to share and sync data with other programs
+- Integrations – making digital assets accessible from other applications and enabling the DAM to share and synchronize data with other programs.

-- Digital right management – managing access to digital assets that may be protected by copyright (or other usage restrictions) to protect against inappropriate use and legal risk
+- Digital rights management – managing access to digital assets that may be protected by copyright (or other usage restrictions) to prevent inappropriate use and legal risks.

 What is DAM for retail?